Happy New Year!

 Like many bloggers this time of year, I’ve decided to dedicate this week to my writing goals for 2019 and the reasoning behind them.

-GtK is my longest project.
+Guises to Keep is my longest project.
 2019 marks nine(!?) years since I started working on its first draft, but it is still in a constant state of revision.
 I’ve developed a habit of finishing a round of edits on the last and immediately launching myself back to the first.
 This constant cycle has been hindering my progress because I have not allowed myself enough time away from it.

 For how long?
 See the second goal.